ChengZhongShen/Advanced_Lane_Lines/camera_cal/README.md

 ### Calibration the Camera

-Using the chessboard images to calibrate the camera. the calibration parameter will install into a pickle file for further use.
+Using the chessboard images to calibrate the camera. the calibration parameter will instore into a pickle file for further use.

 ![dist_example](dist_example.png)